plurid/deon/README.md

 ]
 ```

-The `list` value grouping starts at the first non-space character of the new line and ends at the end of line, at the comma, or at the space before the in-line comments (if any).
+The `list` value grouping starts at the first non-space character of the new line and ends at the end of line or at the comma.

 Such as